wolfgangr/guntaPERL/setup/README-systemd.md

-# systemd setup machine
+# `systemd` setup machine

-This is my first systemd start-stop configuration.
+This is my first `systemd` start-stop configuration.
 So I keep my memories here - for me and may be interested public.

-## old times vs new times
+## Old Times vs New Times

-On development, I drafted the watchdog with 'good old' unix style in mind.
+On development, I drafted the `watchdog.sh` with 'good old' unix style in mind.
 So my plan was to wirte sysV init scripts in the end.

-However, the times of sysV init are gone without doubt, even if 10 yr old pro/con discussions still lingering on the web may tell sth else.
+However, I had to find that the times of sysV init are gone without doubt, even if 10 yr old pro/con discussions still lingering on the web may tell sth else.
-sytemd is PID0 in these days.
+`sytemd` is `PID0` in these days.

-So I had to climb the systemd learning curve and found it not too steep at all.
+So I had to climb the `systemd` learning curve and found it not too steep at all.
 To be honest, I start to like it :-)
-when I compare my watchdog and my startup scripts, they cut down by 3/4.
+When I compare my watchdog and my startup scripts, they cut down by 3/4.
 And the logger itself gets close to immortality - pure magic as it seems.

-I have some more project to systemd'emonize.
+I have some more project to `systemd`'emonize.
 This one is my trainig.
 So doc is a bit more exhaustive.

-When the stuff in this dir is working in the end, the "old" cron based watchdog might well go away.
+When the stuff in this dir is working in the end, the "old" `cron` based `watchdog.sh` might well go away.

-## how it works
+## How it Works

 ### `my_configure.pl`
-... is expanding itself into `guntamatic.service`, `install.sh`, `cleanup.sh`
+... is expanding itself into `guntamatic.service`, `install.sh`, `cleanup.sh`.
-no special makefile magic, just plain heredocs and some variable substitution
+No special makefile magic, just plain heredocs and some variable substitution.

 ### `cleanup.sh`
 just removes the 3 files just expanded, leave anything else intact